ubermenchh/notes/nand2tetris/Memory.md

+## Combinatorial Logic
+- if the output is computed "instantaneously"
+-
 ## Data Flip-Flops(DFF)
 - single bit data input and output
 - also has a clock input that feeds in from master clock